RepairKnowledge

 Blood flow is blocked; downstream tissue suddenly loses oxygen supply.
 Skin turns pale, with severe disproportionate pain as the key warning sign.

 What can be done: Stop injection immediately.
-For HA fillers, inject large volumes of hyaluronidase following a high-dose pulsed protocol as described by DeLorenzi, 2017.
+For HA (Hyaluronic Acid) fillers, inject large volumes of hyaluronidase following a high-dose pulsed protocol as described by DeLorenzi, 2017.
 Apply warm compresses.
 Administer oral aspirin.
 Apply nitroglycerin paste topically.

 Phase 2: Ischemic Progression (30 Minutes-6 Hours)